-On this episode of The Business Greenhouse, I chat with Matt Duggan, a digital marketing expert about what he thinks is going to be big when it comes to digital trends in 2020.
+In this episode of Starting to Scale with Emmie Faust, I chat with Matt Duggan – a Digital Marketing expert – about what he thinks is going to be big when it comes to digital trends in 2020.

-I have known Matt for quite a while and he has consulted me on a number of projects.
-He really knows his stuff when it comes to the nitty-gritty on social media ads and digital marketing.
+I have known Matt for quite a while, and he has consulted me on a number of projects.
+He really knows his stuff when it comes to the nitty-gritty of social media ads and digital marketing.

-You can click here to listen to The Business Greenhouse on your favourite podcasting platform, or listen using the link below.
+You can click here to listen to Starting to Scale with Emmie Faust on your favourite podcasting platform, or listen using the link below.

 Trend 1 – Science and maths in marketing – Data.